parasaurolophus/rader.us/src/philosophy/computability.md

 For Cantor, the test of the school-yard intuition that once you reach
-\\(\infty\\), that is as big as a quantity can be thus became: is the cardinality of every infinite set equal to \\(|\mathbb{N}|\\) (which referred to as \\(\aleph_0\\)?
+\\(\infty\\), that is as big as a quantity can be thus became: is the cardinality of every infinite set equal to \\(|\mathbb{N}|\\) (which Cantor referred to as \\(\aleph_0\\))?
 For sets of numbers, which are ordered, this is equivalent to asking if every such set is countably infinite.
 His answer was that while some infinite sets are countable, others are not.
 For example, the sets of integers and of rational numbers are infinitely countable, even though the former includes negative numbers and the latter consists of pairs of natural numbers and so each might have been assumed to have a larger cardinality than
 \\(|\mathbb{N}|\\).
 So far, so good for naive intuition regarding \\(\infty\\)!

 Cantor's approach hinged on identifying sets that were infinite and naturally